Parent and child modules

 You will need to consider if you want all students from both modules to participate in the same discussion, or, should discussions be kept separate for each group.

-Complexity of adaptive release and groups
+The complexity of adaptive release and groups

 Groups and adaptive release are easy functions to use but do require to be set up and maintained.